 - For Exemption issues call the Exemption Hotline (585) 428-6994.

-The BAR Complaint application must be RECEIVED by the Bureau of Assessment by the THIRD TUESDAY IN MARCH, 8:00 p.m.
+- You may file a complaint with the Board of Assessment Review.
+The application must be RECEIVED by the Bureau of Assessment by the THIRD TUESDAY IN MARCH, 8:00 p.m.
 (ET). (see below)

 Please contact the Assessment Office during office hours throughout the year.